Yesterday, Nicola Holdsworth told us about some British traditions. She mentioned:

 Don’t forget to blow a kiss at your chimney sweep for good luck!

-This artilce was posted on Friday, February 12th, 2010 at 2:54 pm and is filed under Chimney Sweeps, Countries & Cultures, Customs and Traditions, England, Folk Lore, Gift Giving, Good Luck, Mama Lisa, Mary Poppins, Movies, TV & The Internet, Superstitions, United Kingdom, Wedding Gifts, Weddings.
+This article was posted on Friday, February 12th, 2010 at 2:54 pm and is filed under Chimney Sweeps, Countries & Cultures, Customs and Traditions, England, Folk Lore, Gift Giving, Good Luck, Mama Lisa, Mary Poppins, Movies, TV & The Internet, Superstitions, United Kingdom, Wedding Gifts, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.